-With news of the government's stimulus package, a record low OCR, and IRD's proposal to eliminate UOMI on late payments, we're hearing some common questions around what it means for tax pooling.
-Here are some quick answers:
+Between a record low OCR and IR's proposal to eliminate UOMI on late payments, we're hearing some common questions around what it means for tax pooling.
+Here are some quick answers.

 Is IRD waiving all UOMI and penalties on late tax?

 No, it will be targeted to businesses that meet certain criteria.
 There is no blanket removal of UOMI and penalties on late payments.

 - if a taxpayer has had their ability to pay tax on time significantly adversely affected; and

 - they can show that this impact is COVID-19 related; then